LaunchPlatform/beanhub-import/README.md

       account: Expenses:Office
       narration: "Virtual mailing address service fee from WeWork"

-# the `inputs` defines which files to import, what type of beanhub-extract extractor to use,
+# the `inputs` defines which files to import, what type of extractor to use,
 # and other configurations, such as `prepend_postings` or default values for generating
 # a transaction
 inputs:
   - match: "import-data/mercury/*.csv"
     config:
       # use `mercury` extractor for extracting transactions from the input file
-      extractor: mercury
+      extractor: beanhub_extract.extractors.mercury:MercuryExtractor
       # the default output file to use
       default_file: "books/{{ date.year }}.bean"
       # postings to prepend for all transactions generated from this input file